samuel-cazelli/Chat/README.md

 ## Client Side

-The chat client's were developed in Angular and ReactJS.
+It was developed two different clients one with Angular and another with React JS.

 Also used the following technologies:

+* SignalR client
+* Bootstrap
 * TypeScript
 * Redux

-* Bootstrap
-* SignalR client
+### Sample
 <img src='https://github.com/Cazelli/Chat/blob/master/print-clients.png' />